Biography

 Ali A. Houshmand, Ph.D.

-PresidentDr.
-Ali A. Houshmand became Rowan University’s seventh president in 2012 after serving for approximately six years as provost/senior vice president, CEO and interim president.
+Dr. Ali A. Houshmand became Rowan University’s seventh president in 2012 after serving for approximately six years as provost/senior vice president, CEO and interim president.
 Houshmand is a dynamic leader whose personal connection with students, employees, alumni, government leaders, the business community and the public has become a hallmark of his presidency.
 A lifelong believer in the power of education, Houshmand holds a bachelor’s degree in mathematics, a master’s degree in mathematical statistics, and master’s and doctoral degrees in industrial and operations engineering.
 His entrepreneurial approach to higher education focuses on four goals: increasing access, improving quality, ensuring affordability and promoting economic development.
 His success is evident.
-Under Houshmand, Rowan has evolved from a well-regarded state school to a rising Carnegie-classified national research university with two medical schools and, soon, New Jersey’s first veterinary school.
-Enrollment has grown from 11,000 students in 2012 to 23,000 students in fall 2021, making Rowan the fourth fastest-growing research university in the United States three years in a row.
+Under Dr. Houshmand, Rowan has evolved from a well-regarded state school to a Carnegie-classified R2 (high research activity), national university that now operates at R1 level with very high research activity.
+The University is home to three medical schools, including New Jersey's first veterinary school.

 Transformational changes

 With his entrepreneurial perspective, Houshmand has been instrumental in fostering public-private partnerships and creating new opportunities to collaborate with business and industry on research, relevant education that leads to productive, responsive careers, and economic development.
 He is deliberate about strategic growth, public stewardship and steering the University toward becoming financially self-reliant.
-Rowan’s workforce has grown by 125 percent in 10 years, a key indicator of the institution’s vitality and a major contributor to Rowan’s $1.53B statewide economic impact.
-Early in his tenure, Houshmand drove the creation of Rowan’s self-funded Division of Global Learning & Partnerships, which offers students a variety of ever-growing graduate and degree-completion options that include online and hybrid programs.
-He partnered with community college leaders in Gloucester, Cumberland and Burlington counties to develop programs in which students at those schools may earn a Rowan bachelor’s degree for about $30,000.
-In the unique partnerships, the schools remain independent but adopted the names Rowan College of South Jersey-Gloucester County, Rowan College of South Jersey-Cumberland Campus and Rowan College at Burlington County to reflect their close relationship to the University.
-The partner schools now have 28 3+1 degree programs in place and more are planned.
+Rowan’s workforce more than doubled in 12 years, a key indicator of the institution’s vitality and a major contributor to Rowan’s $2.9 billion statewide economic impact.

 From poverty to presidency

-One of 10 children raised by hardworking but illiterate parents in Iran, Houshmand embraced education as a way to a better life.
+One of 10 children raised by hardworking but illiterate parents in Iran, Dr. Houshmand embraced education as a way to a better life.
 He earned a bachelor’s degree in mathematics and his first master’s degree in mathematical statistics from the University of Essex in the United Kingdom.
 He earned a second master’s and a doctoral degree in industrial and operations engineering from the University of Michigan, Ann Arbor.

 After earning his doctorate, Houshmand worked as a staff analyst for United Airlines, developing large-scale optimization and forecasting models.
 Leaving industry for academia, he served at the University of Cincinnati and, later, Drexel University, where he taught and held various administrative positions before joining Rowan as provost in 2006.